 While treatment of canine heartworm disease is usually successful, prevention of the disease is much safer and more economical.
 There are a variety of options for preventing heartworm infection, including daily and monthly tablets and chewables, and monthly topicals.
 All of these methods are extremely effective and when the drugs are administered properly on a timely schedule, heartworm infection can be completely prevented.

-Due to the temperature dependent nature of the heartworm life cycle, use of heartworm preventives may be considered seasonal in some of the northernmost parts of the United States.
+Because of the temperature-dependent nature of the heartworm life cycle, use of heartworm preventives may be considered seasonal in some of the northernmost parts of the United States.
 The heartworm preventive season which veterinarians will employ depends upon their knowledge of the heartworm life cycle, the transmission pattern in their region, and the individual client’s activity profile.
 Before starting a preventive program, all dogs that could possibly be infected with mature heartworms should be tested.

 Diethylcarbamazine requires daily oral administration throughout the heartworm season and two months after in order to be effective in preventing heartworm infection.
 The drug is available in several formulations and has a history of being reliable, safe, and efficacious.
 The primary drawback to the usage of this drug is the necessity to make sure the dog is microfilariae free and the strict client compliance to its daily administration in order for it to be effective.